Beijing Is Such An Amazing Place.

 4. Count On Extra Time If You’re Walking.

 Walking is a great way to explore Beijing; you’ll see so much that you might miss from a tour bus.
 However, the distances can be surprising.
 No matter how much or how little you plan on walking in Beijing, you will be doing a lot.
 Wear comfortable shoes and schedule extra walking time until you get used to the distances.
-Although you might hate walking, Beijing by foot can be more fun than you think.
+Although you might hate walking, Beijing on foot can be more fun than you think.

 6. Peak Hour On The Subway Is Very Busy.